-Total combined capacity of the major reservoirs in the Delaware River Basin within Pennsylvania is 659,390 acre-feet.
+Total combined capacity of the major reservoirs in the Delaware River basin within Pennsylvania is 659,390 acre-feet.
 Total combined drainage areas into these reservoirs is about 1,130 square miles or 18 percent of the total drainage area in the Delaware River Basin.
-Combined storage in 13 major reservoirs in the Delaware River Basin within Pennsylvania decreased slightly from 252,210 acre-feet (38.2 percent of total combined capacity) on September 30, 1999 to 207,870 acre-feet (31.5 percent of total combined capacity) on September 30, 2000.
-This decrease in water storage in the basin for the year is largely a reflection of the near normal streamflow conditions basinwide during the year combined with the above normal pool elevations at the end of September 1999 due mainly to the mid-September 1999 impacts of Hurricane Floyd.
+Combined storage in 13 major reservoirs in the Delaware River basin within Pennsylvania increased slightly from 207,870 acre-feet (31.5 percent of total combined capacity) on September 30, 2000 to 222,280 acre-feet (33.7 percent of total combined capacity) on September 30, 2001.
+This slight increase in water storage in the basin for the year is largely a reflection of the impoundments in the lower Delaware Basin.
+Additional water was stored during tropical storm Allison in mid-June and as a result of an increase of precipitation during September in the upper Delaware Basin.